CCI-MOC/documentation/docs/source/VM-Setup-for-Cisco-IPMI-Access.md

 When you are done accessing the IPMI, remember to open the dialog and change it to "Automatically detect" or "No Proxy".

-### Alternative Setup with Chromium
+  **Alternative Setup with Chromium**

-Here is a useful alternate setup:

      $ sudo apt-get install chromium-browser
      $ sudo apt-get install pepperflashplugin-nonfree

-Chromium doesn't work directly with IcedTea, so when you click "Launch KVM Console" you will need to save the .jlp file, then open it from your file browser (*not* from the bottom of the Chromium window) using IcedTea.
+Chromium doesn't work directly with IcedTea, so when you click "Launch KVM Console" you will need to save the .jlp file, then open it from your file browser (*not* fromthe bottom of the Chromium window) using IcedTea.

 The easiest approach is to set IcedTea to be the default program for this file type (but it still won't properly open straight from Chromium).